 In November 1998, the European Commission issued Council directive 98/83/EC of 3 November 1998 on the quality of water intended for human consumption.
 This directive deals with the microbiological, chemical and radioactive aspects.
-As far as the last point is concerned, the technical annexes specifying the analyses to be carried out as well as the directive's modalities of application are still in the process of being finalised (probable publication in 2008).
+As far as the last point is concerned, the technical annexes specifying the analyses to be carried out as well as the directive's modalities of application are still in the process of being finalised.